 The series is organised and presented by Alessandro Scafi (Warburg), John Took (UCL) and Tabitha Tuckett (UCL Special Collections) in a partnership between the Warburg Institute and University College London.

-In 2021-2022 the series will be delivered online via Zoom.
-You may book for individual session or for the whole series.
-If you would like to attend please email: email@example.com
+In 2022-2023 the series will be delivered online via Zoom.
+You may book for the whole series or for individual sessions using the booking links below.

-- 25 October - Introducing Dante: his world, life and works.
+- 1 November - Introducing Dante: his world, life and works.
+BOOKING

-- 15 November - Inferno, Canto I. The dark wood and wild animals.
+- 8 November - Inferno, Canto I. The dark wood and wild animals.
 The appearance of Virgil.
+BOOKING

-- 22 November - Inferno, Canto V. The lustful.
+- 15 November - Inferno, Canto V. The lustful.
 Paolo and Francesca.
+BOOKING

-- **29 November - Inferno, Canto XIII.
+- 22 November - Inferno, Canto XIII.
 The suicides.
 Pier della Vigna.
+BOOKING

-- 6 December - Inferno, Canto XXVI and Canto XXVII.
+- 29 November - Inferno, Canto XXVI and Canto XXVII.
 The evil counsellors.
 Ulysses and Guido da Montefeltro.
+BOOKING

-- 13 December - Inferno, Canto XXXIII and Canto XXXIV.
+- 6 December - Inferno, Canto XXXIII and Canto XXXIV.
 Count Ugolino and Centre of Hell.
 Lucifer.
+BOOKING

 - 21 February - Paradiso, Canto I. Ascent to the heaven of fire.